Trump charged with 34 counts in silent money scheme - ExBulletin

 Trump charged with 34 counts in silent money scheme

-NEW YORK (AP) A stone-faced Donald Trump made a memorable appearance in the courtroom on Tuesday when he faced a 34-count indictment accusing him of burying the allegations of extramarital affairs that occurred during his first campaign for the White House.
+NEW YORK – A stone-faced Donald Trump made a memorable appearance in the courtroom on Tuesday when he faced a 34-count indictment accusing him of burying the relationship allegations extramarital affairs that occurred during his first campaign for the White House.

 The arraignment in a Manhattan courtroom was a stunning and humiliating sight for the first ex-president to face criminal charges.
 As Trump watched in silence, prosecutors squarely charged him with criminal conduct and set the stage for a potential criminal trial in the city where he rose to fame decades ago.